11. Matrices and Other Arraysļ

 ).

-Objects of class dist
+Objects of the class dist

 can be used to perform hierarchical